ibexa/documentation-developer/docs/permissions/limitation_reference.md

 ## New State limitation

-A New State (`NewObjectState`) limitation specifies whether the User has access to (assigning) a given Object state to content.
+A New State (`NewObjectState`) limitation specifies whether the user has access to (assigning) a given Object state to content.

 In the `state/assign` policy you can combine this with State limitation to limit